LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

   #.
 A host-config file is passed to CMake, which configures a RAJA build
      space.
 Then, RAJA and its tests are compiled.
   #.
 Next, the RAJA tests are run.
   #.
-When a test pipeline completes, GitLab sends a request to GitHub to update
+When test pipelines complete, results are reported in GitLab.
-     the status of GitLab CI checks.
+  #.
+Lastly, Gitlab reports to GitHub to show the status of checks there.

 .. figure:: ./figures/RAJA-Gitlab-Workflow2.png